irfancoder/irfanismail/pages/ideas/14-lofty-goal.md

 For the most part, it makes me happy to learn from them and improve myself, however internally, it challenged me at the same time.
 It's a weird feeling indeed.
 But, that made me question:

-> Can I also achieve such feat one day?
+> Could I also achieve such feat one day?

 InsyaAllah, one day.